caterer-z-t/SOM_Seq_Sim/README.md

 ## Changelog
 [Version 0.0.0] - 2024-09-12
 - Initializing a `README.md ` template to be updated and solidified later.
+  - Updated `README.md` file to have proper md formatting.
 - Created a template `env.yml` file for the virtual environment for this project.